Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- browser origin rules;
+- Browser origin rules determine when the browser treats two endpoints as cross-origin and therefore applies CORS restrictions.
-- `CLIENT_ORIGIN`;
+- `CLIENT_ORIGIN` exists because the server needs to know which browser origin is allowed to talk to it in development or deployed setups.
-- credential and access-control behavior;
+- Credential and access-control behavior matter because the browser treats headers, origins, and permission rules differently from a simple server-to-server call.
-- why dev and prod often differ.
+- Development and production often differ because local frontend and backend commonly run on different ports, while production may serve everything from one origin.

 Related prep: